 3. American Quarter Horse

-This is among the few types of horses that capture the hearts of both novice and expert equestrians in equal measure.
-American quarter horses are not only agile, but they are also docile and athletic, making them popular horses.
+American quarter horses are among the few types of horses that capture the hearts of novice and expert equestrians in equal measure.
+They are agile, docile, and athletic, making them popular horses.

-These horses were originally developed from a crossbreed of the Native American Chickasaw and the English thoroughbreds in the 1600s.
-American quarter horse is typically the most popular horse breed in the US, with around 3 million living horses.
+These horses were originally developed in the 1600s from a crossbreed of the Native American Chickasaw and the English thoroughbreds.
+The American quarter horse is typically the most popular horse breed in the US, with around 3 million living horses.

 These horses excel both in trail and show ring events.
 And it can outrun most other horse breeds, with speeds topping 55 mph.